Secrets to Helping You to Get out of Debt Quicker

-The following is a guest post from my good friend Laurie at The Frugal Farmer.
-If you’re interested in submitting a guest post, please consult the guest posting guidelines and contact me.
+The following is a contribution from my good friend Laurie at The Frugal Farmer.
+If you’re interested in contributing to Frugal Rules, please consult our guidelines and contact us.

 Those of you on a journey out of debt, or contemplating a journey to debt freedom, most likely know what you need to do.
 Every person who’s made it successfully out of their debt bondage does one or more of the following things: